Elements of Effective Evaluations

 There are no experts in Toastmasters.
 There are no professors or instructors.
 We are all individuals who bring our own life experience to Toastmasters and work together to become better communicators and leaders.

-When I prepare to evaluate a speaker, I start by going to the Pathways lesson and reading the criteria.
+When I prepare to evaluate a speaker, I start by going to the Pathways lesson and reading the project criteria.
 There are no free speeches in Toastmasters: I always have the speaker provide the lesson information, and ask the speaker what areas they want me to focus on.
 I consider both the standard criteria and their extended criteria in my evaluation.

 I always speak for myself, not the club members or the audience.
 I don’t know what anyone else saw, heard, or felt during the speech.
 They might have a different reaction to everything in my evaluation.
 I can only report on my own observations.